paritytech/substrate-api-sidecar/README.md

 #### Custom substrate types

 Some chains require custom type definitions in order for Sidecar to know how to decode the data retrieved from the node.
-Sidecar pulls types for chains from [@polkadot/apps-config](https://github.com/polkadot-js/apps/tree/master/packages/apps-config), but in some cases the types for the chain you are trying to connect to may be out of date or may simply not exist in
-@polkadot/apps-config.

 Sidecar affords environment variables which allow the user to specify an absolute path to a JSON file that contains type definitions in the corresponding formats.
 Consult polkadot-js/api for more info on the type formats (see `RegisteredTypes`).

 **N.B** Types set from environment variables will override the corresponding types pulled from